Weston Historical Museum

 Durkes

-The following is a sketch of one of many
+The following is a sketch of one of many women

-write about some of these women.
+about some of these women.

 Sarah Grace Wilkinson was born in Wicklow,